- The Washington Times - Wednesday, November 5, 2025

 Fighting back

-Consumer advocates say the best way to resist sneakflation is for consumers to notice who charges them more than expected, then shift their business to more transparent companies.
+Consumer advocates suggest that the best way to resist sneakflation is for consumers to identify companies that charge them more than expected and then shift their business to more transparent companies.

-“Recognize what old policies and product sizes were so you can spot changes,” said Edgar Dworsky, founder of the website Consumer World, which has tracked inflation in consumer food prices since 1995.
+“Recognize what old policies and product sizes were so you can spot changes,” said Edgar Dworsky, founder of the website Consumer World, which has tracked inflation in food prices since 1995.
 “Complain to the company directly if you think they are being unfair.
-Who knows, you may get some type of savings offer in return as a goodwill gesture.”
+Who knows?
+You may get some type of savings offer in return as a goodwill gesture.”

 Other strategies for keeping sellers honest include sharing deceptive advertising, subscription changes and junk fees in online customer reviews or social media posts.